 The bill has no fiscal impact on FCS and SUS institutions or the DCF.
-The bill requires FCS and SUS institutions to create plans for prioritizing eligible students under the bill in housing owned or operated by the institutions, year-round housing, and work-study opportunities.
+It requires FCS and SUS institutions to create plans for prioritizing eligible students in housing owned or operated by the institutions, year-round housing, and work-study opportunities.
 This function can be absorbed using each institution's existing resources.
-Duties required of the DCF, CBCs, their subcontracted providers, and housing authorities can also be absorbed using existing resources.
+Duties